ExamSoft Info for The Day of Exams

 - One laptop with current registered copy of SofTest, previously downloaded exam files, a power cord, and a method of connecting to the network to upload the completed exam answer file (ethernet cord or wireless card).

-- Students may NOT use any internal or external drive/device not approved by the Office of the Registrar, which includes but is not limited to an external hard drive, CD, CD ROM, Mass Storage Device (e.g. flash drive), and Zip.
+- Students may NOT use any internal or external drive/device not approved by the Office of Student Life, which includes but is not limited to an external hard drive, CD, CD ROM, Mass Storage Device (e.g. flash drive), and Zip.

 Before arriving at the exam room, students should check to make sure the appropriate exam file is visible in their SofTest drop down menu (but do not open or launch the exam file).
 If the exam file is not visible, you must get an internet connection to download your exam file from ExamSoft.
-Be sure to verify that you can view your exam file before you arrive to take your test.
+Verify that you can view your exam file before you arrive to take your test.

 All students taking in-school exams on their laptops must use ExamSoft/SofTest, even when taking an open book exam.
 Students should bring a hard copy of whatever is allowed in the exam, because you will not be able to access notes or any other materials via your laptop.
 Students will not use ExamSoft/SofTest for take-home and 8 hour weekday exams.